 The American Forum is an interactive multimedia TV and online program with a live town-hall audience.
 The program engages with young people about issues on politics, media and culture.
 It is produced by American University's School of Communication.

-Join SOC and the Kennedy Political Union, in association with the Washington Post for a discussion on mid-term elections, the media, and issues of interest to youth voters in 2014.
-Guest speaker Chris Cillizza, founder of "The Fix," will weigh in and join the conversation at #MyMidTermFix.
+SOC and the Kennedy Political Union, in association with the Washington Post held a timely discussion on mid-term elections, the media, and issues of interest to youth voters in 2014.
+Guest speaker Chris Cillizza, founder of "The Fix," weighed in and joined the conversation at #MyMidTermFix.

 American University's American Forum and the Newseum Institute held a timely discussion on national security and freedom of the press.
 Barton Gellman, Pulitzer Prize-winning journalist on national security, will joined Washington Post editor Jeff Leen and SOC professor Jane Hall for a townhall interview and discussion with AU students on the important issues raised for journalists, the government and the public.

 Chuck Todd was the guest for the most recent American Forum, which was filmed for NBC4 in SOC's Media Production Center

 Chuck Todd of NBC News joined American University students and School of Communication Professor Jane Hall for an American Forum on young people and issues in the 2012 presidential election.
 The discussion was filmed in the American University School of Communication's Media Production Center as a pilot for NBC4.

 The American Forum's Jane Hall sat down with civil rights leader Julian Bond for a student town hall at American University.

 Julian Bond engaged with American University students and Jane Hall about his own work as a young civil rights leader, women in the civil rights movement and what young people know—and don't know—about the legacy of King and civil rights.
 He also challenged the students to become involved in the social issues of their time.